goranschwarz/DbxTune/asetune/trunk/README_dbxcentral_install.txt

 		sa: GORAN_UB3_DS: U2FsdGVkX1+Dx3T9JFgv2EtAr4GuA7USsG7ocljOhR4=
 		---------------------------------------------------

-		sybase@gorans-ub2:~/.dbxtune/dbxc/bin$

 ##--------------------------------------
 ## Edit NO-GUI Configuration files
 ##     - add your counters between: BEGIN/END: Performance Counter Settings
 ##     - set 'offline.sampleTime=##' to the sample interval you want
 ##     - This could also be overidden/specified (-i,--interval <seconds>) in start_xxxtune.sh or in the SERVER_LIST (as a parameter to start_xxxtune.sh)
-## or: create new config files, done with AseTune or SqlServerTune in GUI mode,
+## or: create new config files, done with AseTune or SqlServerTune in GUI mode (or any of the dbxTune implementations)
-##     using a wizard: Menu->Tools->Create 'Record Session – Template file' Wizard...
+##     using a wizard: Menu->Tools->Create 'Record Session â€“ Template file' Wizard...
 ##     then copy the content to the 'ase.GENERIC.conf'
 ##
 cd ${HOME}/.dbxtune/dbxc/conf